jonnonz1/nz-statute-book/acts/public/2002/sentencing-act-2002.md

   (d) refused or failed to exercise those rights, or engaged counsel but subsequently dismissed him or her.
 (3) If, on any appeal against sentence, a court finds that a sentence was imposed in contravention of subsection (1), the court must either—
   (a) quash the sentence imposed and impose in substitution for it any other lawful sentence that the court thinks ought to have been imposed; or
-  (b) quash the conviction and direct a new hearing or trial, or make any other order that justice requires.
+  (b) quash the conviction and direct a new trial, or make any other order that justice requires.
 (4) For the purposes of this section, an offender refuses or fails to exercise his or her rights relating to legal representation if the offender—
   (a) refuses or fails to apply for legal aid under the Legal Services Act 2000 or applies for it unsuccessfully; and (b) refuses or fails to engage counsel by other means.